Nord Finance (NORD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nord Finance Historical Price

-According to the latest data gathered on Nord Finance live price page, the current price of Nord Finance is 0.01315163USD.
-The circulating supply of Nord Finance(NORD) is 7.39M NORD , giving it a market capitalization of $97.25K.
+According to the latest data gathered on Nord Finance live price page, the current price of Nord Finance is 0.01300862USD.
+The circulating supply of Nord Finance(NORD) is 7.39M NORD , giving it a market capitalization of $96.14K.

 The Nord Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NORD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.